sushvij/Capstone-EDA-v2/README.md

 5. cd rv_backend_11212022
 6. docker build -t streamlit .
 7. docker run -p 8501:8501 streamlit
-8. copy paste the URL provided into a web browser window
+8. copy paste the URL provided into a web browser window to run the demo

 **RUN DEMO IN THE CLOUD EXAMPLE**
 Establish an instance in the cloud and download the key.
 In our case, we downloaded "frs_nightingale.prem".
-In a terminal, run the following commands: chmod 600 frs_nightingale.pem ssh -i frs_nightingale.pem ubuntu@ec2-18-236-239-181.us-west-2.compute.amazonaws.com (note the address after @ is the public DNS of our instance)
+In a terminal, run the following commands:
+1. chmod 600 frs_nightingale.pem
+2. ssh -i frs_nightingale.pem ubuntu@ec2-18-236-239-181.us-west-2.compute.amazonaws.com (note the address after @ is the public DNS of our instance)
-(now we are in our cloud instance Ubuntu in our case) **ubuntu@ip-172-31-3-249:~$** git clone https://github.com/sushvij/Capstone-EDA-v2.git
+3. (now we are in our cloud instance Ubuntu in our case) **ubuntu@ip-172-31-3-249:~$** git clone https://github.com/sushvij/Capstone-EDA-v2.git
-**ubuntu@ip-172-31-3-249:~$** repeat commands 4-8
+4. **ubuntu@ip-172-31-3-249:~$** repeat commands 4-8

-Pro-tips:
+**Pro-tips:**
 1. You may need to install docker in the cloud install.
 The command is ** sudo snap docker install **
 2. If you have any permission issues, run the command with a sudo in front of it.
 This may be the case for commands 6 and 7 while using the cloud.

 Once you are in the URL, you can load an image patch of size 64 by 64 and have the model predict not only let you know if the cell is mitotic or not but also predict the phase of mitosis.
-You will notice the clear English explanation provided by our expert, Dr. Frederick Lee, as to why the model is selecting the said classification for the image.
+You will notice the English explanation provided by our expert, Dr. Frederick Lee, as to why the model is selecting the said classification for the image.
+This is our important contribution to this project.

-Here are a couple of different slide image examples to get you started - 20.png, 5130.png, and 8229.png can be selected from the folder **Capstone-EDA-v2/rv_backend_11212022/patchExtraction_final**
+Here are a couple of different slide image examples to get you started - 20.png, 5130.png, and 8229.png can be selected from the folder **Capstone-EDA-v2/rv_backend_11212022/patchExtraction_final**.
+Upload them as the image in the application, and see the results of the analysis by the model.
+And, the explanation as to why the cell was classified in that manner.
+Enjoy!

 ## CURRENT REPOSITORY